AI & Identity

 Client Initiated Backchannel Authentication (CIBA) is the protocol that pushes the approval request to the human at runtime.
 CIBA decouples the device making the request (the agent) from the device that authenticates (the human's phone), which is exactly the topology runtime authorization needs.
 Here is the sequence for a procurement agent attempting a $1,200 order:

 Total elapsed time is seconds.
-The agent does not wait long, and the human user approves from their phone without logging into a separate console.
+The agent does not wait long.
+The human approves from their phone without logging into a separate console.

 Policy configuration